Federal watchdog blasts FAA over certification of Boeing jet | WTOP

 The inspector general issued 14 recommendations to “restore confidence in FAA’s certification process and ensure the highest level of safety” in future passenger planes.

-The FAA said it agreed with the recommendations and is making changes to address them.
+The FAA said it agreed with the recommendations and is making changes to address them — although the agency doesn’t expect to finish for nearly five years.

 Chicago-based Boeing said it too has made improvements, including more training and safety reporting, that are already producing results.